Translatio studii: Translatio imperii

-Ancient Greece to Rome: theatre
+Ancient Greek and Roman theatre

 All Roman comedy stems from Greek New Comedy but rewritten in Latin with slight adjustments to local taste and the long, narrow stage of Roman theatre.
 It keeps the characteristics of conventional situations from domestic life and stock character-masks that were traditional in the Greek model.

 Roman theatre in turn influenced theatre of the Renaissance.
 "The nine Greek-style tragedies of Seneca (c.
 4 B.C.E. -65 C.E.) are especially noteworthy, partly because they were to have a more profound influence on Renaissance tragedians than their Greek originals."
 Conventions commonly associated with Renaissance tragedies, most popularly Shakespeare, that are owed to Seneca, are revenge tragedies, structure of five acts, use of elaborate speeches, soliloquies, and asides, violence and horror performed on stage (as opposed to Greek tragedies in which all such actions occurred off stage), and an interest in the human condition, morality of nobility, and the supernatural, specifically with its human connection.

-Rome also used the Greek language as a model on which to aid the expansion of their power and secure a language for their empire.
+Rome also used the Greek language as a model on which to aid the expansion of its power and secure a language for its empire.
 According to L. G. Kelly, author of The True Interpreter: A History of Translation Theory and Practice in the West (1979), "Western Europe owes its civilization to its translators."

-Anglo-Norman: cortoisie and romanz
+Anglo-Norman cortoisie and romanz

 Cortoisie is a synthesis of the superiority of French knighthood and learning.
 As a new distinction of the French knight, cortoisie implies not only a new style of communication and mastery of language, but a new style of communicative attitude, especially when regarding women.
 From cortoisie comes courtly love, a highly disciplined, self-denying, and respectful social form.
 Ideally, in this form, the knight honors his lady as something sacred.
 This new ideal of love called for a new ideal of language, according to Chrétien, and so, translations from old, dead Latin into French, or romanz, began.
 It is this language that replaces Latin as a new and lasting period of high culture, and, in so doing, becomes the real language or medium of translatio studii.